angadp/ColorsMultiplayer/README.md

 Multiplayer Version of Candy Crush

-Choose New Game to get options
+Choose New Game to get options <br />
 ![](Screenshots/Screenshot1.png)

-Choose Game parameters
+Choose Game parameters <br />
 ![](Screenshots/Screenshot2.png)

 To play, choose the color which will fetch you the most points.
 The one which has the most neigbouring same color.

-Click Hint for hint and Pass to pass the turn
+Click Hint for hint and Pass to pass the turn <br />
 ![](Screenshots/Screenshot3.png)